 Mohed Altrad came from humble beginnings, born an orphaned Bedouin in the Syrian desert.
 Raised by his grandmother, Altrad was banned from going to school, but an innate drive to learn saw him attending school anyway.
 He eventually won a scholarship to study in France despite speaking no French and having very little money.

-To find more about his journey, you can read blog ‘No Well Off, Still a Self-Made Billionaire’
+To find more about his journey, you can read the blog ‘No Well Off, Still a Self-Made Billionaire’

 Now worth $2.6 billion